 - Capability and performance management procedures.

-- Termination including retirement and redundancy.
+- Termination including the return of company property, notice requirements and redundancy.

-The company handbook should be made available to employees’ at any time.
+The Company handbook should be made available to employees at any time.

 To ensure this is the case, either a personal copy is issued to all individual’s or access is available to view on the Company’s intranet or a centrally stored hard copy.